Widget DOM Optimization

 # Widget Markup

-The current, unoptimized widget markup, includes two wrapping elements:
+The old, unoptimized widget markup, includes two wrapping elements:

 <div class="elementor-widget elementor-widget-{widget-name}">